SkylineCommunications/dataminer-docs/connector-help/connector_help/Comstream_DMD20_SNMP.md

 # Comstream DMD20 SNMP

-Through this driver is possible to gather and view information from the device **Comstream DMD20SNMP**.
+Through this connector is possible to gather and view information from the device **Comstream DMD20SNMP**.
 It also gives the possibility to set values on the device.

 # About

 Driver used to gather information from the **Comstream DMD20SNMP** device.

-The driver has several pages with general information, alarms, information regarding the modulator and the demodulator, etc.
+The connector has several pages with general information, alarms, information regarding the modulator and the demodulator, etc.

 ## Creation